 Turns out, they were the perfect thing to bring to the Memorial Day party!
 Even though I don’t want to rush the season, these pickles will be making an appearance over the 4th too and anytime I crave their tangy taste.

 Absolutely!
-There is no cooking or traditional canning involved in this recipe.
-True confession: I’ve wanted to try canning for a while now but the thought of doing it wrong and the food being unsafe to eat makes me more than a little nervous.
+These are 100% no cook refrigerator dill pickles.
+I used to want to try canning but the thought of doing it wrong and the food being unsafe to eat makes me more than a little nervous.
 Plus all the time involved!

 So I started canning at ground level with Pickled Red Onions and found that I like it here on the first floor.
-Five minute prep time ~ zero, nada, NO canning, NO cooking.
+Five minute prep time ~ zero, nada NO canning or cooking.
 The quick process method doesn’t shortchange the flavor one bit either.

 Easy 5 Minute Refrigerator Dill Pickles Ingredients: